modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 For instance, the file `CI.yml` contains instructions that execute the tests of your package (see below) for each pull request, tag or push to the `main` branch.
 This is done on a GitHub server and should theoretically cost you money, but your GitHub repository is public, you get an unlimited workflow budget for free.

-More workflows and functionalities are available through optional [plugins](https://juliaci.github.io/PkgTemplates.jl/stable/user/#Plugins-1).
+A variety workflows and functionalities are available through optional [plugins](https://juliaci.github.io/PkgTemplates.jl/stable/user/#Plugins-1).
 The interactive setting `Template(..., interactive=true)` allows you to select the ones you want for a given package.
 Otherwise, you will get the [default selection](https://juliaci.github.io/PkgTemplates.jl/stable/user/#Default-Plugins), which you are encouraged to look at.